void

 Literature

-Policejní komisařství XIII. is mentioned by Švejk when Auditor Bernis asks him why he has ended up in the garrison prison. Švejk tells him that he doesn't know, just like the two year old who had walked from Vinohrady to Libeň and was locked up at the local police station.
-The analogy is that Švejk was also a foundling, just like the two-year old child.
+Policejní komisařství XIII. is mentioned by Švejk when Auditor Bernis asks him why he has ended up in the garrison prison. Švejk tells him that he doesn't know, just like the two-year-old who had walked from Vinohrady to Libeň and had been locked up at the local police station.
+The analogy is that Švejk was also a foundling, just like the two-year-old child.

 Background

 Policejní komisařství XIII. was the police station in Libeň, Prague's police district number 13.
-It was located in Stejskalova ulice 185 and the station's head in 1906 was chief commissioner Josef Roubal.
+It was located in Stejskalova ulice 185 and the station's head in 1906 was Chief Inspector Josef Roubal.

 Quote(s) from the novel